-There is a fairly wide selection of companies that can help with shipping to New Zealand.
-Expats should get quotes from several companies before making a final decision.
+Expats have a wide selection of shipping companies to choose from when shipping to New Zealand.
+We recommend obtaining quotes from multiple companies before making a final decision.

 Shipping personal belongings to New Zealand

-Air freight is a popular and often faster way to ship smaller cargo.
-However, it costs more than shipping by sea (air freight is typically billed by weight while sea freight is billed according to the size of container).
-Still, some expats prefer to spend more on the cost of excess baggage to have their belongings arrive immediately.
+Air freight is a popular and fast way to ship smaller cargo, but it costs more than shipping by sea (air freight is typically billed by weight, while sea freight is billed according to the size of container).
+That said, some expats still prefer to spend more on the cost of excess baggage to have their belongings arrive faster.

-It is advisable for expats to insure any belongings prior to shipping to New Zealand.
+It is also advisable for expats to insure any belongings before shipping them to New Zealand.

 Shipping pets to New Zealand

-Pets will need to be fitted with a microchip and must have a medical check-up in their home country from an accredited vet.
-They'll need to meet bio-security regulations for New Zealand, which are stricter than many other countries.
+The pet will then need a medical check-up in their home country from an accredited vet, as they have to comply with New Zealand's biosecurity regulations, which are stricter than in many other countries.
 The exact regulations that apply to an expat’s pet depend on the type of animal and the country of origin.

 All cats and dogs, except those arriving from Australia, have to be placed in a quarantine facility for at least 10 days after they arrive in New Zealand.
 The facility has to be approved by the Ministry for Primary Industries (MPI) and supervised by official government veterinarians.

 Expats should also be aware that there are restrictions on different types of animals.
-Certain breeds of dogs, such as American pit bull terriers, are not allowed to be brought into the country at all, and neither are guinea pigs, snakes, birds, and rats.
-New Zealand's Customs page has a full list of the animals and items that are prohibited from entering the country.
+Certain breeds of dogs, such as American Pit Bull Terriers, Dogo Argentinos and Brazilian Filas are not allowed to be brought into the country at all.
+Guinea pigs, snakes, birds and rats are also not allowed.
+The New Zealand Customs Service page has a full list of the animals and items that are prohibited from entering the country.

 More information can be found on the Biosecurity New Zealand website.
-Expats should be aware that importing animals is a complicated process.
-Therefore, the Ministry for Primary Industries recommends that travellers use a reputable pet relocation agency.
+Expats should be aware that importing animals is a complicated process, and it is therefore recommended to use a reputable pet relocation agency.